flancian/garden/next action.md

   - #push [[social coop]]
     - read technical documentation as per the blocks pushed
     - follow up on [[missed registrations]] and opening up invites with the community

+--

+Here again on [[2024-10-12]].
+My next actions are:

+- [ ] experiment with Agora UI w.r.t. stressing the place and action components.
+- [ ] maybe make agor.ai work (the root Agora for that network/domain)
+- [ ] write to Maitreya and others